-- 100.2f A deck can include a Master Hero (301.4) with a certain name only if it contains no Master Heroes with any other name.
-This rule takes precedence over 100.2e. - 100.3 Some tournaments allow players to have an optional side deck.
+- 100.3 Some tournaments allow players to have an optional side deck.
 Players must start each match with their main deck, but may swap cards between side deck and main deck between games in a match.
 For Constructed play, a side deck is exactly 10 cards and can include any cards that could be included in the main deck.
 For Limited play, a side deck is all cards in a player's card pool that are not being played in the main deck. - 100.4 A deck for Constructed play (including the side deck, if applicable) can include a total of only four copies of any card with the same name.
 Decks for Limited play can include any number of cards with the same name.
 Cards with the unlimited tag are an exception to this rule.
 Decks can include any number of cards with the unlimited tag.
 This rule applies only while building a deck.